vikadata/widget-cli/README.md

 ## `widget-cli list-release [PACKAGEID]`

-list all version information for your widget package release
+List all version information for your widget package release

 ```
 USAGE